NeilNjae/one-dimensional-fireworks/pi-pico-version/README.md

 > [Program 2](https://github.com/NeilNjae/one-dimensional-fireworks/blob/master/fireworks2.py)

-Again, save and flash the program.
+Again, save the program on the Pi Pico as `main.py`.
 Now leave the button alone and see if it makes the firework launch by itself.

 # Program 3: Exploding fireworks
 Now to make the firework explode at the top!